 Digital Dexterity is important for success in education, in the workforce and in life.
 It includes digital and information literacy, but also encompasses a range of capabilities including ICT proficiency, digital learning and creation, digital collaboration, media and data literacy, and digital identity.
-Universities and their libraries have are ideally placed to equip Australians with the skills and higher-order knowledge required to thrive in an increasingly digital world.
+Universities and their libraries are ideally placed to equip Australians and New Zealanders with the skills and higher-order knowledge required to thrive in an increasingly digital world.

 CAUL’s Digital Dexterity program developed a range of resources to encourage digital dexterity:

 - A position statement on digital dexterity outlining principles and goals.

 - A Digital Dexterity Framework for library professional setting out the capabilities which make up digital dexterity.

 - A champions network which include a champion within each member university library who can work within a community of practice to develop skills, share resources and provide feedback to other champions.

 - An Advocacy Toolkit that provides a structured way to approach advocating for and engaging with conversations about digital dexterity at an institution.